-France: the second world producer of hemp
+France: the world's second largest producer of hemp

 Although extremely restrictive on cannabis products and their consumption, France is nonetheless the second world producer, after China.
-It must be said that the hexagon likes to draw a clear distinction between the industrial hemp et le cannabis, also called recreational hemp.
+It must be said that the hexagon likes to draw a clear distinction between the industrial hemp and cannabis, also called recreational hemp.
 However, outside of their THC content, the psychoactive molecule of cannabis, nothing distinguishes these two plants which belong to one and the same species: le cannabis sativa L.

 In distress since the beginning of the XXth century, the culture of hemp in France knows however a renewed energy.
 It now borders on 8000 hectares, of which nearly 5000 in Champagne-Ardenne, its main production area.
 Hemp is now mainly present in Île de France, Normandy, Burgundy, as well as in the Manche, Aube and Pays-de-la-Loire.

-Culture of hemp in France, for what uses?
+Cultivation of hemp in France, for what uses?

 French hemp is exclusively intended for a industrial use.
 Each part of the plant is used for specific purposes, potentially by separate industrial sectors.
 The flowers and flowers are however considered industrial waste and are destroyed.